Did you know that in the Greenslopes Private Hospital there is a secret bunker from WWII?

 For example, did you know that Greenslopes was chosen as the site to build a military hospital soon after WWII began?
 It opened in February 1942 when Australian troops were fighting in Africa and the threat of Japanese attack was very real, and it was the closest Australian military hospital to the fighting front.

 Greenslopes was also the hospital that received the survivors of the Australian Hospital Ship, Centaur, that was sunk by a Japanese submarine in May of 1943, and it was also in 1943 that Greenslopes housed Japanese prisoners of war in a marquee tent around the back!

 Greenslopes received and repatriated Australian prisoners of war upon their return, with one returned serviceman known to comment that his own parents had passed him in the corridor with a polite “G’day” without recognising him as their own much-changed son.

 Fascinating stories from Brisbane’s past

 This history, fascinating as it is, is not all sad stories.
 Greenslopes has been the home of some amazing technological firsts throughout its progression from military hospital (112th Australian General Hospital Unit Greenslopes), to the Repatriation General Hospital (1947), to its current form, Greenslopes Private Hospital.
-It’s seen numerous visits from celebrities including royalty and movie stars, and many advances in science to become a premier healthcare facility and university teaching hospital, but with a sense of great pride Greenslopes still holds strongly to its military roots and ANZAC traditions
+It’s seen numerous visits from celebrities including royalty and movie stars, and many advances in science.
+It is now a premier healthcare facility and university teaching hospital, and Greenslopes still holds strongly to its military roots and ANZAC traditions with a sense of great pride.